 The Prague summoning appears as a prologue to The Golem (2018) too.
 Massacred bodies lie on the floor of a synagogue, where a rabbi attempts to control a gnarling shadowy figure standing at the altar.
-After that brief introduction to the monster, Paz brothers relocate the story’s setting to Lithuania, where Hanna (Hani Furstenberg) – the protagonist of the movie – lives in a closed-off Jewish community.
+After that brief introduction to the monster, the Paz brothers relocate the story’s setting to Lithuania, where Hanna (Hani Furstenberg) – the protagonist of the movie – lives in a closed-off Jewish community.

 Hanna – the troubled protagonist of The Golem (2018)

-Hanna’s turmoil – result of the tragic incident in which her son drowned – forms the plot’s backbone in The Golem (2018).
-When she is first introduced, Hanna appears cold, and distant.
+Hanna’s turmoil – the result of the tragic incident in which her son drowned – forms the plot’s backbone in The Golem (2018).
+When she is first introduced, Hanna appears cold and distant.
 As pointed out by her frustrated husband Benjamin (Ishai Golan), the woman’s glued to reading sacred books and learning the rabbi’s secrets.
 But in the traditional Jewish model, she should give life to children.
 Hanna’s trauma blocks her from bearing another one, and there’s a flame of grief still burning inside.

 The drama is sensitively portrayed by actress Hani Furstenberg, whose worried eyes and concerned face capably transform into madness and dedication in no time.
 Furstenberg beams with confidence, and makes up for a stand out among b-league actors surrounding her.

 The backbone of The Golem (2018) evolves, yet the antagonist remains bleak and underdeveloped.
 While the golem that is summoned by Hanna, acts as an emissary of evil, the script does not pinpoint the kid as the story’s main antagonist.